Africa Roundup: Canal+ acquires ROK, Flutterwave and Alipay partner, OPay raises $50M – TechCrunch

 BRCK and Swvl wouldn’t confirm plans on expanding their mobile internet partnership to additional countries outside of Kenya .

-Africa’s ride-hail markets are becoming a multi-wheeled and global affair making the continent home to a number of fresh mobility use cases, including the BRCK and Swvl Wi-Fi partnership.
+Africa’s ride-hail markets are becoming a multi-wheeled and global affair, making the continent home to a number of fresh mobility use cases, including the BRCK and Swvl Wi-Fi partnership.

 More Africa-related stories @TechCrunch